multiscale/muscle3/docs/source/fortran_api.rst

     and reals) get copied, while for lists, dictionaries, and byte arrays, the variable contains a reference which gets copied.

+.. f:type:: LIBMUSCLE_DataConstRef

+    Represents a read-only reference to a libmuscle Data object.
+This is an opaque object like :f:type:`LIBMUSCLE_Data`.
+DataConstRef objects work exactly the same as Data objects, except that the names of the corresponding functions start with ``LIBMUSCLE_DataConstRef``, and that only creation, freeing, and non-modifying operations are supported.
+Since these functions are otherwise identical, they are not documented separately here.
+If you want to know how to use say ``LIBMUSCLE_DataConstRef_as_int8``, look up :f:func:`LIBMUSCLE_Data_as_int8`.

+    This class is mainly used to represent received messages, which should not be modified.

 .. f:function:: LIBMUSCLE_Data_create()

     Creates a Data object representing nil.